salad/salad/README.md

 *0.5*

-* Remote backends, so you can run salad against any arbitrary selenium remote!
+* Remote driver support, so you can run salad against any arbitrary selenium remote!
 * Command-line specification of browser using the new `--browser` flag.
 * Huge thanks to [medwards](https://github.com/medwards) for making this a reality.